The Sweet Occasion

 Scale

-• 226 g unsalted butter, at room temperature
+• 226 g (1 cup) unsalted butter, melted and slightly cooled

 Instructions

-2. In a medium bowl, sift together both flours, baking soda, and salt.
-Set aside.
+1. In a medium bowl, whisk the flour, cornstarch, baking powder, baking soda, and salt.

-3. In a large bowl using a hand-held mixer or stand mixer with the paddle attachment, beat the butter on medium speed until completely smooth and creamy.
-Add both sugars and mix on medium speed until fluffy and light in color, about 3-4 minutes.
+2. In a large mixing bowl, using a handheld or stand mixer with the paddle attachment, beat the butter and sugars on medium-high speed until combined.

-5. Scoop dough, about 1.5 tablespoons each, and place about 2-inches apart on prepared baking sheets.
-Bake for 12-15 minutes or until the edges are golden brown.
-Remove cookies from the oven and allow to cool for 5 minutes on the cookie sheet.
-Transfer the cookies to a cooling rack to cool completely.
+8. Bake the chilled cookies, one pan at a time, for 14-16 minutes, or until the edges are lightly golden brown and the centers appear slightly underbaked.
+Remove the cookies from the oven and let them cool for 5 minutes on the hot pan.
+Transfer to a cooling rack to cool completely.

 Notes

-• Make-Ahead: You can make the cookie dough up to 3 days in advance and keep it covered in the refrigerator.
-Allow it to come to room temperature, preheat the oven, and continue with step 5.
+• Make-Ahead:Ā Ā You can make the cookie dough up to 3 days in advance and keep it covered in the refrigerator.

-• Storage: Store your baked and completely cooled cookies at room temperature for up to 1 week in an airtight container.
+• Storage: Store baked, completely cooled cookies at room temperature in an airtight container for up to 5 days.

-• Freezing: Freeze your baked and cooled cookies for up to 3 months.
-You can also freeze unbaked cookie dough balls for up to 3 months.
+• Freezing:Ā Ā Freeze your baked and cooled cookies for up to 3 months.Ā You can also freeze unbaked cookie dough balls for up to 3 months.
 Bake frozen cookie dough balls for an additional 2-3 minutes (no need to thaw).

 • Category: Cookies